The Quiet Kind of True

 So we live wondering,

-and second-guessing,
+sometimes second-guessing,

 Christmas Trees, Birthday Cakes, and Fourth of July